 Few things sell simply because they exist.
 When you’ve just spent time finishing a project, that can be hard to remember.
-It’s true: there’s a big difference between making your own book and marketing it.
+It’s true: there’s a big difference between making and self-publishing your own book and marketing it.
 Getting your book to sell might seem daunting, but it’s not impossible.
 You have to make a plan to promote your book successfully.

 - Set Your Goals

 - Grow Your Arsenal

 What defines success for your book?
 How many copies do you need to sell to make a profit?
 To break even?
 What do you want your book to do?
 Open doors for speaking opportunities?
 Establish credibility and expertise?
 These are questions you need to answer before you can move forward.
 How many copies of your book you want to sell and why will determine your approach.